IBM-Bluemix-Docs/security-advisor/notifications.md

 ### With the GUI
 {: #channel-create-gui}

-1. Navigate to the **Notifications channels** tab of the Security Advisor dashboard.
+1. Go to the **Notifications channels** tab of the Security Advisor dashboard.
 2. Click **Add notification channel**.
 3. Using the following table as a guide, provide the following information.